vdechen/LinearRegression_Diamonds/README.md

   The goal of this project was to estimate the price of 5000 diamonds achieving the smallest amount of error based on previous records of diamonds' prices.

 # Technologies
-  - Python
-  - Pandas
-  - Scikit Learn
+  - Python (Pandas, Scikit Learn, Seaborn)
-  - Seaborn
   - Tableau

 # Steps